 Clothes provide us with warmth, coverage and protection from the elements.
 They also allow us to express our feelings and embrace our own styles, helping us fit in with or stand out from the world around us.

 These days, though, clothes are capable of much more than that.
 From solar-powered charging jackets to health monitoring performance tops, modern designers and clothing brands are redefining the functionality of clothing.
-Read on see what these brands have in store — and what it means for the future of apparel.
+Read on see what these brands have in store — and what it means for the future of apparel and labels for clothing.

 Pioneered by award-winning “material alchemist” Lauren Bowker, The Unseen creates accessories that change colors based on environmental factors.
 Bowker’s line includes everyday items like backpacks, phone cases, scarves and more.
 The accessories change color when exposed to heat, light, pressure, wind and body temperature.
 They also transform when night turns to day and adopt new identities with each changing season.